ctphoenix/Python-Course-Material/chapter10.md

 test_object("positive_revenue_df",
             undefined_msg = "Did you define `positive_revenue_df`?",
             incorrect_msg = "It looks like `positive_revenue_df` wasn't defined correctly.")
 success_msg("Great work!
-By excluding movies with zero reported revenue, we do see that the correlation betwene predictions and outcome is increased.
-Linear regression still slightly outperforms random forests.")
+By excluding movies with zero reported revenue, we do see that the correlation between predictions and outcome is increased.
+Linear regression still appears to slightly outperforms random forests.")
 ```

 --- type:NormalExercise lang:python xp:100 skills:2 key:8203914a10